What are the pros and cons of Chef, Puppet, Ansible, SaltStack and Fabric? (Updated: 13/8/17)

 - ‘Knife’ tool (which uses SSH for deploying agents from workstation) eases installation burdens.

-- Learning curve is steep if you’re not already familiar with Ruby and procedural coding.
+- The learning curve is steep if you’re not already familiar with Ruby and procedural coding.

 - It’s not a simple tool, which can lead to large code bases and complicated environments.